dotts – visual feedback tool for freelancers made in europe

 Twitter uses its own twitter:card, twitter:title, and twitter:description tags, but falls back to OG tags if the Twitter-specific ones are missing.
 Adding at minimum twitter:card is recommended to control the card layout.

-summary and summary_large_image?summary shows a small thumbnail next to the text. summary_large_image shows a large image above the text — much more visual, better for click-through.
+summary shows a small thumbnail next to the text. summary_large_image shows a large image above the text — much more visual, better for click-through.
 Use summary_large_image unless you have a reason not to.

 Yes.
 You're entering the meta tag values manually, so it works for any platform — Webflow, Framer, WordPress, Shopify, custom HTML, whatever.